Robinson Funeral Homes Are Prepared to Safely Care for Families During the COVID-19 Pandemic

 And according to the CDC, at this time, there is no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of confirmed or suspected COVID-19.
 Depending on a family’s preferences, their loved one can be safely embalmed.
 Families may choose either burial or cremation as usual.

 We recognize and take very seriously our responsibility to protect the health of those we are privileged to serve as well as our staff.
-We will continue to guide families, as we always have, in ways they can meaningfully and safely commemorate the life of their loved one, while adhering to the guidance issued by federal, state and local public health officials.
-Currently, the CDC has limited gatherings of people to under 50 people.
-In addition, on March 16, 2020, the White House has recommended avoiding social gatherings in groups of more than 10 people for the next 15 days.
-Every effort is being made by Robinson Funeral Homes to abide by all regulations and guidelines, and at the same time accommodate the family’s wishes.
+We will continue to guide families, as we always have, in ways they can meaningfully and safely commemorate the life of their loved one, while adhering to the guidance issued by federal, state, and local public health officials.
+According to the State of SC Executive Order NO. 2021 –23, effective May 11, 2021, Face Coverings will not be required, upon entry into public settings, for persons who have been vaccinated against COVID-19.
+Individuals who have not received vaccinations are encouraged to wear Face Coverings and practice effective Social Distancing in accordance with CDC and DHEC guidance.
+Thank you for your support and effort to battle COVID-19.

 Steps we are taking include the following: